A semi-analytical $x$-space solution for parton evolution -- Application to non-singlet and singlet DGLAP equation: Numerical analysis

 In this section, we compare \texttt{POMPOM} with evolution in Mellin-space.
 The initial PDFs are again taken from \cite{Gluck:1998xa}.
 For the Mellin evolution we use a custom \texttt{Mathematica} code based on the method presented in \cite{Vogt2005}.
 The Mellin evolution code is included in the \texttt{Mathematica} version of \texttt{POMPOM} for comparison purpose.

-Here, we consider rather small numbers of basis functions.
+First, we consider rather small numbers of basis functions.
 The idea is to investigate how many basis functions are required to obtain qualitatively plausible results.
 This is potentially interesting if one aims for lowering computational cost on the expense of accuracy, which might be desirable when considering the evolution of multi-parton distributions in the future.
 There, the basis needs to span multiple dimensions, resulting in a increased number of required functions.
 Results for the comparison of \texttt{POMPOM} with different numbers of basis functions to Mellin evolution are given in figure \ref{fig: Mellin evolution}.

 The evolution up to $\mu^2=\unit[10^8]{GeV^2}$ is performed in the variable flavor number scheme.
 The cut-off parameters are chosen as $\alpha=3$ and $\beta=4$, which are found to be the optimal numbers for $\sim 75$ basis functions.
+To showcase the qualitative features, absolute results are plotted on a linear scale.
+A more detailed look at the level of agreement is taken below.

 We see that a sufficient number of basis functions is required to obtain qualitatively satisfactory results.
 As long as basis functions essential for the description of the initial distribution are omitted from the basis, results are far off from the Mellin values.
 This number is observed to be $\sim 50$ for valence-like distributions and $\sim 100$ for sea-like distributions.
 This difference in required basis size is explained by the additional $\frac{1}{x}$ terms to describe stronger divergence of the sea distributions at small-$x$.